List Monad

 function is applied to each element of the list, providing a resulting list to be passed to the subsequent functions.

-The monadic instance of lists also allows us to use the do notation:
+The monadic instance of lists also allows us to use the :